 There are no apparent technical limitations to applying this repair method to the inside of an out-of-service pipeline.
 It is direct, relatively inexpensive to apply, and requires no additional materials beyond welding consumables.
 However, application of this repair method to the inside of an in-service pipeline would require that welding be performed in a hyperbaric environment.

 Deposited weld metal repairs are also used to repair circumferentially oriented planar defects (e.g., intergranular stress corrosion cracks adjacent to girth welds) in the nuclear power industry.
-Remote welding has been developed primarily to meet needs in the nuclear power industry, though working devices have been built for other applications, including repair of gas transmission pipelines.
-An example of such equipment is shown in Figure 3.
+Remote welding has been developed primarily by needs in the nuclear power industry.
+For example, Osaka Gas has developed remote robotic equipment for repair of flaws in the root area of welds of gas transmission lines (Figure 3).

-Figure 3 - Osaka Gas System for Remote Robotic Internal Repair of Root Weld Defects in Gas Transmission Pipelines
+Figure 3 - Osaka Gas System Robotic Welding System